-The Love40 campaign had another burst at the start of Term Three in July 2024, and will again run at the beginning of Term 4 in October 2024.
+The Love40 campaign had another burst at the start of term four in October 2024.
 Love40 aims to encourage motorists to drive at or below the school zone limit to keep our children safe.
 A new Love40 campaign will be launched early in 2025.

-The 'You Can't Beat Tassie Roads' motorcycle campaign and the Cycling Safety campaign will again run later this year.
+The 'You Can't Beat Tassie Roads' motorcycle campaign and the Cycling Safety campaign are running at various intervals over the summer/daylight savings period.
 The motorcycle campaign serves as a reminder for touring motorcyclists, both local and from interstate or overseas, to drive carefully on Tasmanian roads The purpose of this Cycling Safety campaign is to promote mutual respect and safety between cyclists and motorists on shared roads.
-It emphasizes that everyone is accountable for their actions, regardless of their mode of transportation, and encourages road users to support one another to ensure everyone's safe return to their loved ones.
+It emphasises that everyone is accountable for their actions, regardless of their mode of transportation, and encourages road users to support one another to ensure everyone's safe return to their loved ones.

-a Status On schedule/progressing/low risk
+- 1 Status On schedule/progressing/low risk